qbicsoftware-archive/mtb-metadata-specs/README.md

-# MTB data specification
+# Metadata specification collection
-A collection of molecular tumor board (MTB) related specifications.
+A prototype collection of metadata specifications.